- How can I renew my Membership?

 If you are seeking court-ordered community service hours, please contact our volunteer coordinator before attending orientation.
 In your email, list the nature of your charge, your age, number of service hours required, and the deadline by which the hours are due.

-No, but it is recommended.
-It will help us to prepare if we know how many people to expect.
+Yes, advance registration is required for all programs.
+It helps us to prepare if we know how many people to expect.
 You will also have to option to pre-pay for your membership if you RSVP online.
 This will greatly reduce the amount of time it takes to get signed up as a volunteer.